 Your willingness to persist in the face of trials, setbacks and frustration is going to make the difference between achieving your end goal or wallowing in mediocrity.

-The running community, who are far too caught up in times, prize purses and shoe contracts, confuse mediocrity with being slow and not measuring up to the world’s elite runners.
+The running community confuse mediocrity with being slow and not measuring up to the world's elite runners.

-Mediocre is half assing your efforts and living with the knowledge that you simply didn’t care enough.
+Mediocre is not giving your best effort and living with the knowledge that you simply didn't care enough.